 Q: What if my dog is nervous or aggressive?

-A: These dogs are only eligible for individual walks, aggressive dogs may be required to wear a muzzle and will be kept on the lead.
+A: These dogs are only eligible for individual walks and in certain circumstances aggressive dogs may be required to wear a muzzle and will be kept on the lead.
 I will need to do an evaluation during the initial consultation.
-Depending on the level of nervousness, your dog might be able to build its confidence to join group walks.
+Depending on the level of nervousness, your dog might be able to build its confidence in group walks.

 Q: Does my dog need to be vaccinated?

 A: Yes, especially if they are in group walks.
 Preferably dogs should also be vaccinated for kennel cough as they have the potential to come into contact with a large number of different dogs, but this is not essential.

 A: If your dog is infectious, they will not be able to walk in group walks.
 Naturally dogs pick up things from everywhere and anywhere, and sometimes illness is unavoidable.
 I do offer a drop in service if your dogs needs to be checked on during the day, if they are well enough to walk, then they can go on an individual walk until 48 hours after symptoms subside.
 In cases on kennel cough they will not be able to walk until 7 days after the coughing has subsided.

 Q: What if my dog gets injured?

 A: Even with the best intentions, sometimes dogs get injured, charging around and having fun or playing with other dogs.
 It is always a good idea to be prepared.
 If your dog becomes lame, they shouldn’t walk in group walks or over long distances.
 Arrangements can be made to walk them and aid their recovery.